bdbfox/splunkgrafanaoverview/README.md

 ### Basic search guidelines

 * Generally, you need quotes around phrases and field values that include white spaces, commas, pipes, quotes, or brackets.
-* You can do wildcard with an asterisk, this can be before or after, ex. something* vs *something
+* You can do wildcard with an asterisk, this can be before or after, ex. something* vs *something.
-* If you need to you can backslash ( \\ ) asterisks or quotes to search for those characters
+* If you need to you can backslash ( \\ ) asterisks or quotes to search for those characters.
-* You can use AND, NOT and OR, and group queries with (), AND is implied
+* You can use AND, NOT and OR, and group queries with (), AND is implied.
 * For numeric values you can use >, <, >=, <= etc...
-* != is not the same as NOT. != will hide results that are missing the field name
+* != is not the same as NOT. != will hide results that are missing the field name.
-* Keep the time range at a reasonable limit to optimize your queries
+* Keep the time range at a reasonable limit to optimize your queries.
 * Use realtime search to look for data as it comes in.

 ---